Field Studies Centre and Year

 As the FSP is a continuation of the curriculum at Summer Hill, yes, the boys are still expected to complete assignments.
 However, as the academic elements of the extended FSP are accommodated within the Stage 5 (Years 9 and 10) curriculum structure the School has built in specific, experiential curriculum tasks that are designed for the Field Studies location.
 Your son may not even be aware he’s completing a geography assessment as we ask him to bushwalk and navigate using a compass!

 Part of the benefit of the FSP is allowing boys to disconnect from our hyper-connected world.
 Letters are written, stamped and mailed – something for the parent memento box in years to come that will invoke more memories than an SMS or printed email on their 21st birthday!
-However, in response to this day and age, a certain amount of video conferencing and in-person visits supplement what appears in a parent’s physical mailbox.
+However, in response to this day and age, a certain amount of video conferencing and an in-person visit supplement what appears in a parent’s physical mailbox.

 The boys have the opportunity to make contact with families via MS Teams video calls each fortnight.
 This generally happens on a Saturday afternoon.